MDLC01/board-n-pieces/src/README.md

 - `white-square-fill` and `black-square-fill` indicate how squares should be filled.
 They can be colors, gradient or patterns.

 - `highlighted-white-square-fill` and `highlighted-black-square-fill` indicate how highlighted squares should be filled.
 For highlighted squares, this is applied instead of `white-square-fill` and `black-square-fill`.

+- `arrow-stroke` is the stroke to draw the arrows with.

 - `pieces` is a dictionary containing images representing each piece.
 If specified, the dictionary must contain an entry for every piece kind in the displayed position.
 Keys are single upper-case letters for white pieces and single lower-case letters for black pieces.
 The default images are taken from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).
 Please refer to [the section on licensing](#licensing) for information on how you can use them in your documents.